LLVM 22.0.0git

 BasicBlock * getUncountableEarlyExitingBlock() const

-Returns the uncountable early exiting block.
+Returns the uncountable early exiting block, if there is exactly one.

 bool isMaskRequired(const Instruction *I) const